Find frequently asked questions for all aspects of the Global Conference on Sustainability in Higher Education (#GCSHE).

 - Are group packages available?

-- What is your refund policy if I am unable to attend?Requests for cancellations and/or refunds will be accepted up to 30 calendar days prior to the conference start date and a 20% administrative fee will be deducted.
+- What is your refund policy if I am unable to attend?Requests for cancellations and/or refunds will be accepted up to October 1, 2022, and a 20% administrative fee will be deducted.
 Please note that this fee will be incurred for all cancellation/refund requests regardless of when they are received.
 Once a registration has been charged to a credit card, AASHE is not able to change the credit card used for payment.
 Refunds will be credited using the original method of payment less the cancellation fee.
 Cancellations received after the cutoff date will not be refunded for any reason.
 Refunds will not be issued for no-shows.

 - Can you register for the virtual conference on the day of the event?While we recommend registering at least a few days before the conference starts to ensure you have time to log in, set up your profile, and create a customized agenda, registrations will be accepted throughout the entire event.
-Registration closes on Oct.
-14, 2021.
-All content will be available for on-demand viewing through 11:59 p.m.
-ET on Dec.
-31, 2021.
+Registration closes at 11:59 pm on November 3, 2022.
+All content will be available for on-demand viewing through Dec.
+31, 2022.

 - What forms of payment are accepted?A credit card is the payment method for individual registrations.
 For sponsors, please contact us if you would like to pay by check.
 For groups, please select the “Check” option under Payment Options during registration to arrange payment by check or wire transfer.